 |One arm4 or one leg4||75%|

 |Use6 of one arm or one leg||75%|

 |Use6 of one hand or one foot||67%|

 ||The eligibility criteria are as follows:

-- In case of disability, you want to insure that your loan obligations are honoured;
+- In case of disability, you want to ensure that payments are made on your personal loan.

-- You want to make it easier for the people handling your estate after your death and eliminate unwanted delays;
+- You want to make life easier for the people in charge of your estate and prevent delays.

-- You want to keep your savings intact while honouring your loan payments should you become ill or sustain an accident;
+- You do not want use your savings to make payments on your personal loan, should you become ill or have an accident.

-- You want to protect your savings or those of your beneficiaries should you pass away.
+- You do not want to deplete your savings or those of your beneficiaries, in the event of your death.

 1. Accidental injury: bodily injury arising from the violent, sudden and unforeseen action of an external cause independent from any other cause.

-2. Hearing, sight or speech loss: total and definite loss of hearing, sight or speech authenticated by a certified doctor, recognized and approved by the Royal Canadian College of Doctors and Surgeons.
+2. Hearing, sight or speech loss: total and definitive loss of hearing, sight or speech confirmed by a certified doctor who is recognized and approved by the Royal College of Physicians and Surgeons of Canada.

-3. Loss of one hand or a foot: complete amputation to the wrist or to the ankle or above but under the elbow or the knee.
+3. Loss of one hand or one foot: complete amputation to the wrist or to the ankle or above but under the elbow or the knee.

-4. Loss of an arm or a leg: complete amputation to the elbow or the knee or above.
+4. Loss of one arm or one leg: complete amputation to the elbow or the knee or above.

-5. The index: the finger closest to the thumb.
+5. Index finger: the finger closest to the thumb.

-6. Loss of use: total and definite loss of a body part linked to a continued disability for that body part for 12 months or more.
+6. Loss of use: total and definitive loss of the use of a limb linked to a continued disability in that limb for 12 months or more.